IRM-003: Data Protection of University Information

-Data that is a public record available to anyone in accordance with the Virginia Freedom of Information Act (FOIA) but is also not intentionally made public (see the definition of public data).
+Data that is typically a public record available to anyone by the Virginia Freedom of Information Act (FOIA) but is also not intentionally made public (see the definition of public data).
 Examples may include salary information, contracts, and specific email correspondence not otherwise protected by a FOIA exemption.
 For a complete list, see Code of Virginia § 2.2-3700 Virginia Freedom of Information Act.

 Any document, file, computer program, database, image, recording, or other means of expressing information in either electronic or non-electronic form.